OliverFlint/oliverflint.co.uk/source/_posts/D365-Typescript-Webresources-Part-2.md

 For example the `parentcustomerid` attribute type is `Xrm.LookupAttribute<"account" | "contact">` and the `getValue()` function returns a `EntityReference<"account" | "contact">[]`.
 Anyway I think you get the point.
 ![](type-infer-2.png)
-_Remember F12 in your IDE will link you to the definition in the typescript declaration :-)_
+_Remember F12 in your IDE will link you to the definition in the TypeScript declaration :-)_

 ## That's all folks!